hundredrabbits/thebook/north_pacific_logbook.md

 The rain has let up, we don't know how long that'll last but we'll enjoy it for now.
 I know Devine is, as he is not as rain-ready as I am.
 He has no rain boots, as they became too leaky early in the trip, and his foulies lost their waterproofness.
 Our foul weather gear does keep wetness out, a little, but often doesn't dry fast enough... and even if dry inside, it feels moist because of the damp outer shell.

 We have coffee, warm oatmeal and I step outside to steer us along.

-# Foul-weather gear

-> "The modern oilskin garment was developed by Edward Le Roy, in 1898.
-Le Roy used worn-out sailcloth painted with a mixture of linseed oil and wax to produce a waterproof garment suitable to be worn on deck in foul-weather conditions."

-Oilskins and other traditionally 'waxed' clothing, used to be the main-stay of sailors, they would last a lifetime if their owners put enough love and work into them.
-Nowadays, foul-weather gear is made from synthetics treated with Durable Water Repellent (DWR), and requires the same amount care and attention.
-Other types include flexible PVC-coated synthetics.
-All have their pros and cons, but few can rival the breathable qualities of Le Roy's process.

-When we started sailing, we both purchased a full set of foul-weather gear.
-An expensive set, a bib and jacket.
-We found that these kept us dry and warm initially, but overtime, they lost their durable water repellent coating, and we found ourselves sitting in puddles often.
-The water would wet our butts, and seep inside to wet the rest.
-A wet butt is terrible on long trips, as it irritates the skin and can leave painful bruises.

-Synthetic DWR-coated foulies need to be re-treated often to maintain water-repellency.
-Affected garments can be treated with a 'spray-on' or 'wash-in' treatment.
-It is possible to wetproof clothing yourself, the process is simple, and is a good option for those who don't want to reply on marine stores and their products.

-Zippers on clothes are also exposed to the elements, making damage and corrosion difficult to avoid.
-We found that even plastic zippers will freeze up from too much salt buildup.
-Applying a lubricant can aid minimize blockages, in a bind use a chap-stick.

-After long, salty trips, we usually rinse our gear with plenty of freshwater to remove salt crystals.
-We use old tooth brushes to scrub deposits from zippers.
-Failing to do this, will make deteriorate your expensive gear, very, very fast.

 ##### 0700
 Devine switches foul-weather suits, wearing his bright red one.
 Dry clothes attact rain, I tell him to be careful.
 He steers, I am indoors, getting ready to rinse off my hair for the second time in this long, long trip.
 I waited as I did not know if we'd be getting rain, and it seemed frivolous.
 Now that we have some extra water, hell, I SPLURGED.
 Washing your hair isn't splurging, I know, but such is life on long, seemingly unending ocean passages.